wilmwainaina/python-p4-flask-sqlalchemy-pt2/README.md

 arise and refer back to the [Flask-SQLAlchemy documentation][flask_sqla] as needed.

-Run `python seed.py` from the `server/` directory to seed the database.
+Run `pythonseed.py` from the `server/` directory to seed the database.

 ***